 PowerPoint desktop lets you create charts (around 50), but the web version does not support this feature.

 Related: VistaCreate vs. Canva

-The Pro version also includes custom brand kits to add your logos and fonts.
-So if your company has a specific type of style that is synonymous with your brand, you can add those to each design and bring your style to life.
+The Pro version also includes custom brand kits to add logos and fonts.
+So if your company has a specific style, you can add those to each design and bring your style to life.

-You can save custom templates to use and store all of your content on 100 GB of cloud storage.
-There is also a feature that allows you to schedule social media content to 8 different platforms, which can be really powerful for a social media marketing strategy.
+You can save custom templates to use and store all of your content on 1 TB of cloud storage.

 Which one is better?

 Both are great for presentations.
 Canva offers stock content, and you can create other designs, such as flyers and posters.
 So if you want an all-in-one visual tool, Canva is the one you need.